1. The Vardhana dynasty is also called the ____________.

 Explanation: After Harsha, no major pan-North Indian empire arose until medieval times.

-100. The Vardhana dynasty is important in Indian history because:
+100. The Vardhana dynasty is important in Indian history because____________.

 A) It marked India’s first empire